mdespuits/dotify/README.md

     $ dotify help
     Tasks:
-      dotify help [TASK]  # Describe available tasks or one specific task dotify link         # Link up all of your dotfiles dotify setup        # Setup your system for Dotify to manage your dotfiles dotify unlink       # Unlink all of your dotfiles
+      dotify add [FILENAME]     # Add a single dotfile to the Dotify directory dotify help [TASK]        # Describe available tasks or one specific task dotify link               # Link up all of your dotfiles dotify remove [FILENAME]  # Remove a single dotfile from Dotify dotify setup              # Setup your system for Dotify to manage your dotfiles dotify unlink             # Unlink all of your dotfiles

 And if you want a little clarity on one of the command you can run `dotify help [TASK]` to find out what other options you have in the other tasks.

 ## Contributing

 This tool is developed with much influence from *37singals*' fantastic idea of **Do Less**.
 This is meant to be a *simple* tool.

 Contributions are welcome and encouraged.
 The contrubution process is the typical Github one.